yell0w4x/ecmatest/README.md

 ### fixture

 Fixture is what one uses to setup a test.
-Fixtures can be chained by refrencing as them as formal parameters by other fixtures or tests.
+Fixtures can be chained by referencing as them as formal parameters by other fixtures or tests.
-But note fixture function should use object unpacking syntax.
+But note fixture function has to use object destructuring syntax.
 The fixture definition order doesn't matter.
 Fixtures can have scopes `function`, `module`, `session`.

-The only really used fixures are instantiated.
-It means if you don't refer a fixture in test it will never be be evaluated.
+Fixtures are lazily instantiated - they're only evaluated when referenced directly or indirectly by a test.
-This applies transitively to all fixture deps.
-The wider scoped fixtures can refer to narrower ones.
+This applies transitively to all fixture dependencies.
+Broader-scoped fixtures can not reference narrower-scoped ones.

 Fixtures can be generators.
 This is how one can implement tear down.
-As you can see below is the `fakeTimers` fixture.
-That when is used will be mock system timers and in the test end will restore real timers.
-Everything above `yield` keyword is the setup section and everything that goes below is tear down section.
+In the example below, the `fakeTimers` fixture mocks system timers during test execution and restores real timers afterward.
+Everything above the `yield` keyword is the setup section, and everything below is the teardown section.

 Fixtures are executed according scope as 1. session, 2. module, 3. function.
-Note that session scoped fixtures will be alive even when current test module is finished.
+Note that session-scoped fixtures persist even after the current test module completes.
-The fixture's side effect can spread across modules as e.g. if one sets `fakeTimers` fixture scope to `session` the timers will be faked until test session finished.
+This means fixture side effects can spread across modules - for example, if you set the `fakeTimers` fixture scope to `session`, timers will remain mocked until the entire test session finishes.

-Note it's only possible to refer fixtures from same module.
+Currently, you can only reference fixtures from the same module.
-(May be I'll add `conftest.mjs` config files to make global fixtures available and session scope more reasonable).
+(Future plans include adding `conftest.mjs` config files to make global fixtures available and improve session scope functionality).

 ```javascript
 import { fixture, createAutospec, jestFakeTimers, jestMocker } from 'ecmatest';